jpedrocf/DataScienceProject/README.md

    - **Data Updates**: Periodically update the dataset to ensure accuracy.
    - **Model Refinement**: Fine-tune the model based on feedback and additional data.

-## Potential Applications

-This dataset supports a wide range of scientific and clinical applications:
-- **Machine Learning Models**: Facilitates the development of predictive algorithms for early detection, prognosis, and personalized treatment.
-- **Statistical Analysis**: Enables researchers to identify trends, correlations, and potential causal factors.
-- **Healthcare Insights**: Provides valuable data for improving patient care strategies.
-- **Academic Research**: Supports studies on lung cancer pathophysiology, risk factors, and treatment efficacy.

 ## Data Fields
 - **GENDER**: Gender of the patient (`M` for Male, `F` for Female)
 - **AGE**: Age of the patient in years